trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 ## OpenSearch - Tableau

 A special note is required for Tableau that can use both JDBC and ODBC.
 The ODBC connector and driver is explained in detail [here](Trifork.readme.md).
-For Tableau ODBC connector isn still working in progres beacuse of OAuth is not working (UsernamePassword works).
-The ODBC project takes inspiration from an old OpenSource project [connecting OpenSearch to Tableau 2022 with ODBC](https://github.com/opensearch-project/sql/blob/1.x/sql-odbc/docs/user/tableau_support.md).
-Indeed, there is an old branch of OpenSearch of a [Tableau connector project](https://github.com/opensearch-project/sql/blob/remove-integtest-sh-1.x/sql-odbc/src/TableauConnector/opensearch_sql_odbc/opensearch_sql_odbc.taco) with the ODBC `.taco` file but require a specific driver from an [old open-source version of ElasticSearch archived project](https://github.com/opendistro-for-elasticsearch/sql) (read-only from 2022) that it doesn't work properly and doesn't provide `OAUTH2`.
+For Tableau ODBC connector is still working-in-progress beacuse of OAuth is not working (UsernamePassword works).
+The ODBC project takes inspiration (and the good part) from an old OpenSource project [connecting OpenSearch to Tableau 2022 with ODBC](https://github.com/opensearch-project/sql/blob/1.x/sql-odbc/docs/user/tableau_support.md).
+Indeed, there is an old branch of OpenSearch of a [Tableau connector project](https://github.com/opensearch-project/sql/blob/remove-integtest-sh-1.x/sql-odbc/src/TableauConnector/opensearch_sql_odbc/opensearch_sql_odbc.taco) with the ODBC `.taco` file but require a specific driver from an [old open-source version of ElasticSearch archived project](https://github.com/opendistro-for-elasticsearch/sql) (read-only from 2022).

 On development phase, Tableau Desktop will visualize the interface with the name and options defined by the `TDVT` (Tableau Data source Verification Tool as main component of `Tableau Connector SDK`).
-The project is in the `extensionTableauConnector` folder will be package all the file from the `extensionTableauConnector/tds` folder and package the `.taco` file inside the folder where you install the `connector-plugin-sdk`.
+The project template is in the `extensionTableauConnector` folder will be package all the file from the `extensionTableauConnector/tds` folder and package the `.taco` file inside the folder where you install the `connector-plugin-sdk`.
+The template-project has all the baseline to start but is missing of a Python environemnt and the `connector-plugin-sdk` installation folder (all the steps are described in the following chapters [here](#Setup-of-the-environment-and-dev-customizing-ODBC/JDBC))

 There is JDBC version which is possible to explore and deepen the source code in the ufficial [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc) of the connector and the driver.
 This project carried by Amazon contribution is described in [OpenSearch by Amazon](https://extensiongallery.tableau.com/it-it/products/926?_ga=2.267654414.1875047423.1701090439-1605525258.1665131769) but still no `OAUTH2` provided.